bnb-chain/bnb-chain.github.io/docs/fullnodeissue.md

 #### Forget to Upgrade

-The Binance Chain has a hardfork upgrade and if you failed to upgrade your fullnode to the latest version, `bnbchaind` process will stop and even if you restart with the latest version, the following error will appear:
+The Beacon Chain has a hardfork upgrade and if you failed to upgrade your fullnode to the latest version, `bnbchaind` process will stop and even if you restart with the latest version, the following error will appear:
 ```
 panic: Tendermint state.AppHash does not match AppHash after replay.
 Got , expected 393887B67F69B19CAB5C48FB87B4966018ABA893FB3FFD241C0A94D2C8668DD2
 goroutine 1 [running]: